-In Santa Fe, New Mexico, this question refers to types of chili sauce.
+In Santa Fe, New Mexico, this question refers to types of chile sauce.
 Not that I’m telling you how to live your life, but the answer is both.
 The answer is always both.

 The City Different has an extra special place in my heart because it’s where my grandmother lives, and it’s where my sister and I used to spend summers at music camp.
 It remains one of the most beautiful places on earth, in my humble opinion, with its endless skies and summer rains, its turquoise and adobe.
 When visiting Santa Fe, here are some places not to miss.